Yasin-VU/simple-python-bibliometrics/README.md

 This also means the code does not do any visualization or website services.

-License and attribution:
+License and attribution: see LICENSE.md
-This repository falls under the MIT license.

 Contributions:
 If you want to make a contribution you are very welcome, and for a good process I only need you to meet the following conditions: